p-keminer/iot-alarm-system/README.md

 It serves as a modular foundation, allowing additional nodes to be integrated as needed, making the system flexible and easily expandable.
 It includes sensor data acquisition, communication (UART&UDP) between nodes, a central control unit, and custom-designed PCB.
 3D-printed housings were used for the sensors.
-This was my first hands-on embedded systems project, developed with minimal prior experience in my first semester.
+This was my first hands-on embedded systems project, developed with minimal prior experience during my first semester.

 ---